gdiaz384/py3TranslateLLM/README.md

 ## Installation guide

-`Current version: 0.1 - 2024Jan20 pre-alpha`
+`Current version: 0.1 - 2024Jan21 pre-alpha`

 Warning: py3TranslateLLM is currently undergoing active development but the project in the pre-alpha stages.
 Do not attempt to use it yet.
 This notice will be removed when core functionality has been implemented and the project has entered 'beta' development.

 1. Install [Python 3.7+](//www.python.org/downloads).
 For Windows 7, use [this repository](//github.com/adang1345/PythonWin7/).
+    - Make sure the Python version matches the architecture of the host machine:
+        - For 64-bit Windows, download the 64-bit (amd64) installer.
+        - For 32-bit Windows, download the 32-bit installer.
-    - Make sure `Add to Path` is checked/selected.
+    - During installation, make sure `Add to Path` is selected.
     - Open an command prompt.
     - `python --version` #Check to make sure Python 3.7+ is installed.
-    - #Optional but reccomended.
-Update python's package manager program.
+    - `python -m pip install --upgrade pip` #Optional.
+Update pip, python's package manager program.
 1. Download py3TranslateLLM using one of the following methods:
+    1. Download the latest project archive:
+        - Click on the green `< > Code` button at the top -> Download ZIP.
     1. Git:  #Requires `git` to be installed.
         1. Open an administrative command prompt.
         2. Navigate to a directory that supports downloading and arbitrary file execution.
         3. `git clone https://github.com/gdiaz384/py3TranslateLLM`
-    1. Download the latest project archive:
-        - Click on the green `< > Code` button at the top -> Download ZIP.
     1. Download from last stable release:
         - Click on on "Releases" at the side (desktop), or bottom (mobile), or [here](//github.com/gdiaz384/py3TranslateLLM/releases).
         - Download either of the archive formats (.zip or .tar.gz).